wasmachien75/strawberry/_posts/2019-11-09-random-number-generators-in-xslt-3.markdown

 The function can optionally be called with a seed parameter.

-As can be seen from its name, this function does not return a random number.
+As can be deduced from its name, this function does not simply return a random number.
 Instead, a map is returned with 3 entries:

-* number -> holds an `xs:double` between 0 and 1.
+* `number` -> holds an `xs:double` between 0 and 1.
-* next() -> function which returns a new random number generator.
+* `next()` -> function which returns a new random number generator.
-* permute() -> function which returns a random permutation of the sequence which is passed as its parameter.
+* `permute()` -> function which returns a random permutation of the sequence which is passed as its parameter.

 A simple example using XSLT 3.0: